-Career Services helps connect students and employers.
-Together with Enrollment Processing (Financial Aid) and Payroll, Career Services helps promote on-campus employment and facilitates job postings, paperwork and timecards.
+Career Services connects students and employers.
+Together with Enrollment Processing (Financial Aid) and Payroll, Career Services promotes on-campus employment and facilitates job postings, paperwork and timecards.

 Openings for student employment should be listed with Career Services or posted online in DIGGERecruiting.
 The posting information should include a definition of the position, required qualifications, person to whom applicant should apply, wage and any other pertinent information.
 DIGGERecruiting is available for all students and prospective students to view positions online.
 Students are able to search for on-campus openings and be notified when openings match their search criteria.
-Additional information and paperwork are available online at www.mtech.edu/career/studentemployment.
+Additional information and paperwork are available online at Student Employment.

-502 BENEFITS
+501 BENEFITS